Short on time? Here’s how to remove the Ytmp3.cc virus:

 Many comprehensive antivirus suites (such as Avira) will include a vulnerability scanner that checks your programs and OS to ensure they’re up to date.

-Also, most operating systems and programs have an auto-update option.
-Wherever possible, select this option to make sure you’re keeping all of your devices and system drivers up-to-date.
+You can also check whether the operating systems and programs you use have an auto-update option — they usually do.
+Enable this option so you can ensure you’re keeping your devices and system drivers up-to-date.

 Don’t Download Suspicious Files

 Never download a file if you’re not completely confident that you know what it is and where it’s from.
 Seemingly legitimate emails and free software can often trick you into downloading something malicious — in fact that’s how most malware is delivered.

 While it’s important to use your common sense about what to download (and what not to), a good antivirus like Norton offers an extra layer of protection by scanning your emails, alerting you to suspicious files, and scanning anything you download before it can cause harm to your device.

 Before you go online, ensure your Wi-Fi connection is secure.
 You can do this by using a firewall, but you should also ensure your home Wi-Fi connection and internet of things (IoT) devices are password-protected, too.